The Prism Hypothesis: Harmonizing Semantic and Pixel Representations via Unified Autoencoding: Experiments

 \textbf{Quantitative Evaluation.} In~\Cref{tab:token_comp}, We quantify reconstruction quality at \(256 \times 256\) on ImageNet-1K and MS-COCO 2017.
 The compared baselines include widely-used generative tokenizers and variational decoders.
 For a fair comparison, we report the evaluation results for our UAE and the corresponding baseline that follows the same configurations of DINOv2-base.
 Here, we report PSNR and SSIM for fidelity, and rFID for perceptual quality.

 Notably, our UAE delivers state-of-the-art reconstruction quality among unified tokenizers.
-On ImageNet-1K, UAE improves over the RAE baseline from \(18.05\) to \(29.65\) in PSNR and from \(0.50\) to \(0.88\) in SSIM, while reducing FID from \(2.04\) to \(0.19\).
-On MS-COCO, UAE raises PSNR from \(18.37\) to \(29.23\) and SSIM from \(0.49\) to \(0.89\), with FID decreasing from \(2.56\) to \(0.18\).
+On ImageNet-1K, UAE improves over the RAE baseline from \(18.05\) to \(31.00\) in PSNR and from \(0.50\) to \(0.92\) in SSIM, while reducing FID from \(2.04\) to \(0.35\).
+On MS-COCO, UAE raises PSNR from \(18.36\) to \(31.19\) and SSIM from \(0.47\) to \(0.91\), with FID decreasing from \(6.01\) to \(2.01\).
 These notable gains validate that moving masking out of the decoder and factorizing latents into a low-frequency base and residual bands preserve fine detail while maintaining semantic structure.

 Beyond unified tokenizers, UAE is competitive with the best generative-only tokenizers.
-On ImageNet-1K, UAE attains an FID of \(0.19\), matching SD three VAE and approaching Flux VAE, while maintaining high PSNR and SSIM.
-A similar pattern holds on MS-COCO, where UAE equals or surpasses the strongest baselines in perceptual quality.
+On ImageNet-1K, UAE(CLIP-L) attains an FID of \(0.04\), surpassing SD3 VAE and approaching Flux VAE, while maintaining high PSNR and SSIM.
+A similar pattern holds on MS-COCO, where UAE(CLIP-L) surpasses the strongest baselines in perceptual quality.

-\textbf{Qualitative Evaluation.} Figure~\ref{fig:recon} compares source images with the resulting reconstructions from SD-VAE, RAE, and UAE.
+\textbf{Qualitative Evaluation.} Figure~\ref{fig:recon} compares source images with the resulting reconstructions from FLUX-VAE, RAE, and UAE.
 Note that our UAE can well preserve straight edges, fine textures, and small text, \eg, street signs and printed documents.
-The improvement is consistent across natural photos and illustrations, as shown by the montage on page one of the uploaded figure.
-The detailed comparisons are shown in the \textbf{yellow} boxes in the images.
+The improvement is consistent across natural photos and illustrations.
+Moreover, we demonstrate that UAE is effective across different semantic encoders, including DINOv2~\cite{oquab2023dinov2}, CLIP~\cite{radford2021clip}, and SigLip2~\cite{tschannen2025siglip}.